CGAT-Group/DICAST/docs/source/get-started/run/dicast-cli.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^

-- Check Logger tab if something isn't working
+- Check log files under output/<tool>-output/logs/
 - If a run was canceled/exited unexpectetly and the directory is still locked, try running the same snakemake command again with ``--unlock`` or remove the files from ``working_directory/.snakemake/locks/``
 - Snakemake itself creates some logging files, they can be found in ``working_directory/.snakemake/log/``